sariabuqoura/CISSP/README.md

   * if employee is problem dont transfer the problem to another department
   * a strong relateion between HR and security team in order to minimize risks during termination
   * the intest of a termination policy is to reduce the risk associated with employee termination while tearting the person with respect
-  * for nonvoluntary terminiation where there is percevied risk of confeontation
+  * for nonvoluntary terminiation where there is percevied risk of confrontation
-  * for terminiation that are expected
+  * for terminiation that are expected quitting retiring extended leave
+  * Exit interview = learning from the employeess experience
+  * exit interview is to understand why the employee is leaving
+* Vendor, Consultant, Contractor Agreements and Controls.
  *